Critical Review: Phoenix Tree (NYSE:DNK) vs. Boardwalk REIT (NYSE:BOWFF)

 Boardwalk REIT has lower revenue, but higher earnings than Phoenix Tree.

-This is a breakdown of recent ratings for Phoenix Tree and Boardwalk REIT, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Phoenix Tree and Boardwalk REIT, as provided by MarketBeat.com.

 |Sell Ratings